What to Wear for a Family Photo Shoot

 What colors should you avoid in family pictures?

-Bright neon shades, pure white, or black can be tricky under certain lighting and can either wash you out or create strong shadows.
+Bright neon shades, pure white, or black can be tricky under certain lighting and either wash you out or create strong shadows.

 Scroll to Top